Embrace: Anxiety Management Wearable

 The problem with existing products

-Compression shirts, vibration devices, and heat pads each address one symptom in isolation — none designed for public discretion.
+Compression shirts, vibration devices, and heat pads each address one symptom in isolation, with none designed for public discretion.

 "It can go from 0 to 100 in a second, but not the other way around."